-Change of Control Agreements - Other Executive Officers and Managers
+Change of Control Agreements-Other Executive Officers and Managers

 The Company has also entered into Change of Control Agreements with other executive officers and key members of management.
 These agreements are designed to promote stability, continuity and focus for key managers during periods of uncertainty that may be created by potential change of control situations.
-Our goal is to offer some security and protection when asking officers and managers to remain engaged through difficult times.
+We seek to offer some security and protection when asking officers and managers to remain engaged through uncertain times.
 The Change of Control Agreements are provided to the other Company executive officers not named above and select management personnel.
-In contrast to the Change of Control/Severance Agreements, there is no general severance benefit in these agreements which is payable in the absence of a Change of Control.
+There is no general severance clause in these agreements.

-Under these agreements, payment of benefits occurs in the event of a Change of Control and the executive officer/manager has suffered an Adverse Event or been terminated from employment for reason other than Cause, either on the date of the Change of Control or within 6 months of the Change of Control date.
-The terms "Change of Control" and "Cause" are defined in the same manner as described above with respect to Change of Control/Severance Agreements.
+Under these agreements, payment of benefits occurs in the event of a Change of Control and the executive officer/manager has suffered an Adverse Event or been terminated from employment for reason other than Cause, either on the date of the Change of Control or within six months of the Change of Control date.

-In the event payment of benefits is triggered under these agreements, the executive officer/manager will be paid an amount equal to one year's annual compensation, excluding bonuses.
-In addition, all stock options and other forms of equity benefits shall immediately vest and all restrictions on such benefits shall lapse.
+In the event payment of benefits is triggered under these agreements, the executive officer/manager will be paid an amount equal to one year's annual base salary.
+In addition, all equity awards shall immediately vest and all restrictions on such benefits shall lapse.
 All benefits paid under these agreements are conditional upon the executive executing a waiver and release of claims and confidentiality agreement in a form satisfactory to the Company.
-Failure to execute such an agreement shall constitute an absolute forfeiture of the severance benefit.
-In the event an executive is terminated for cause, all benefits and payments under the agreement are forfeited.
+Failure to execute such an agreement will be considered an absolute forfeiture of the severance benefit.
+In the event an executive is terminated for Cause, all benefits and payments under the agreement are forfeited.

-Benefits will be paid in the calendar year the event occurs and, generally, within 30 days of the date of the event.
+Benefits will be paid in the calendar year the event occurs and, generally, within thirty days of the date of the event.
 In no case shall the payment of the severance benefits be paid later than March 15 following the calendar year in which the event occurred.